Immunizations & Vaccinations Clinic Questions and Answers

 If you need to update your vaccinations and immunizations, come to Priority Urgent Care.
 For more information, call us today or book an appointment online.
-We have convenient locations to serve you in Ellington CT, and Unionville CT!
+We have convenient locations to serve you in Ellington CT, Unionville CT, East Haven CT, and Cromwell CT!

 It is important to protect our health, and one of the easiest ways to do this is by preventing diseases and illnesses from affecting us in the first place.
 Vaccinations have effectively eliminated several diseases from certain areas around the world, such as smallpox and polio.
 Vaccines exist for a wide number of illnesses, with more being developed to stop the spread of viral infections.
 It is important for everyone to receive their recommended vaccinations in order to protect our health, and the health of our loved ones.